 - texts and guided audio recordings of the Pebble Meditations with self-decorated stones;

-- bracelet, elastic bands and other jewellery making;
+- bracelet, elastic bands, and jewelry making;

 - doodling and Zentangles;